 To kick off all you need to do it fry some onion and garlic in a pan with da fresh stuff if you’re using it, chuck in those spices add in the tinned tomatoes and the stock and let that baby simmer.
 Like that shit easy mate.

 Once it’s simmered for 15 minutes, blitz it with a hand blitzer or in whatever blitzer you have.
 I recommend as this will make it a smoother sauce.
 If you don’t have on no sweat just leave it, it will still taste banging.

 Once the sauce is done, to finish the curry it’s as easy as frying chips mate! unless your me and finds frying things extra hard because without fail I will bur myself with oil, I’m a cluts man – did you need to know that probably not but whatevs.

 To finish it off add in the cooked potato and eggplant, let simmer for a further 15 minutes.
 Stir in the greens and boom you’re done.

-Serve with your favorite rice, maybe some naan bread maybe some poppadoms, make it a feast.
+Serve with your favourite rice, maybe some naan bread or roti maybe some poppadoms, make it a feast.
 Definitely pair it with a beersie maybe a pale ale or a larger, a delicious red wine would also wash it down nicely.